MostafaRamzySayedAhmed/GraduationFCILMS/README.md

 # Description
 * The App This Will Focus on Automating the Learning Process in the Collage.
-* There Will Be Three Kinds Of Users For That Website System
+* There Will Be Three Kinds Of Users For That Website System.
   * The First of Them Is The Admin(s) Who Will Be an Employee In The College.
   * The Second Is The Lecturers and The Third Is The Students.
 * The App's Usage will Be Private for Only the Lecturers and Students of the Collage.